Passive voice

 - Active: “They will have finished the report by Friday.”

-Passive: “The report will have been finished by Friday.” - Active: “Someone will have repaired the system.”
+Passive: “The report will have been completed by Friday.” - Active: “Someone will have repaired the system by Monday.”

-Passive: “The system will have been repaired.” - Active: “They will have completed the training.”
+Passive: “The system will have been repaired by Monday.” - Active: “They will have completed the training.”

 Passive: “The training will have been completed.”